 - You almost never need to cast anything - The compiler figures out all the types for you - If there's a type-mismatch, the compiler warns you - OCaml is fast - Somewhere between C (fastest) and Java (slow) - Very hard to measure precisely.
-(So-called "benchmark" programs typically rely on math libraries that aren't even implemented in the languages that call them!) - Functions are "first-class": - you can pass them around as values, assign them to variables, ... - you can build them at runtime (Runtime Code Generation) - But: The syntax is very weird if you've only ever programmed in imperative languages!
+(So-called "language benchmarks" typically call underlying math libraries that aren't even implemented in the languages being tested!) - Functions are "first-class": - you can pass them around as values, assign them to variables, ... - you can build them at runtime (Runtime Code Generation) - But: The syntax is very weird if you've only ever programmed in imperative languages!